zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ### Making the Grid 100% high and auto resizable

+This help section is applicable to scrollable Grids only.

-In order to configure the Grid to be 100% high and resize together with its parent element on browser window resize, the following Javascript code must be used:
+In order to configure the Grid to be 100% high and resize together with its parent element on browser window resize, the first and most important thing to do is make the Grid `div` 100% high.
+According to web standards, elements with a percentage height require their parent to have an explicit height.
+This requirement applies recursively until an element with a pixel height is reached, or until the `html` element is reached.
+100% high elements cannot have margins, paddings, borders or sibling elements, so the default border of the Grid `div` should be removed as well.

+The second step is to subscribe to the browser window's `resize` event and execute the Grid's [`resize`](/kendo-ui/getting-started/using-kendo-with/using-kendo-in-responsive-web-pages) method.
+It will take care of measuring the total height of the Grid and adjusting the height of the scrollable data area.
+This will work for Kendo UI versions Q1 2013 or later.
+For older version, the following Javascript code must be used instead, which practically does the same:

     $(window).resize(function() {
         var gridElement = $("#grid"),